canonical/ubuntu-packaging-guide/fixing-a-bug-security.rst

 The filed bug should include a Test Case, i.e. a comment which clearly shows how to recreate the bug by running the old version then how to ensure the bug no longer exists in the new version.

+The bug report should also confirm that the issue is fixed in Ubuntu versions newer than the one with the proposed fix (in the above example newer than Lucid).
+If the issue is not fixed in newer Ubuntu versions you should prepare updates for those versions too.